KonradStanski/androidAutomate/README.md

 myDevice.inputSwipe(500, 800, 500, 400, 1000) #This represents a swipe up but slow
 myDevice.inputSwipe(50, 80, 50, 20, percent=True) #This represents a swipe up but with the x and y inputs being a percentage
 ```
+This is an example script where the deviceId is passed during the instanciation of the device.
+The deviceId can be determined from the command `adb devices`.
+The eventId is a parameter that identifies the touchscreen hardware id.
+It is determined automatically by the funciton detEventId().
+This function can fail under certain circumstances in which case you will need to run the command `adb shell getevent -lp` and find the eventId.
+This can then be used to overwrite the incorrect eventId determined in the instanciation of the device.

 ## API Reference